-- Provide a trail system that provides a broad public benefit by accommodating the trail use and abilities of a diverse and growing population in accordance with applicable codes, regulations, policies, and overriding plans. - Provide a trail system that acknowledges FLSRA and FPSHP are for the benefit of all California residents and that provides equitable access and does not exclude users who do not live in immediate or close proximity to the parks.
+- Provide a trail system that provides a broad public benefit by accommodating the trail use and abilities of a diverse and growing population in accordance with applicable codes, regulations, policies, and overriding plans. - Provide a trail system that acknowledges FLSRA and FPSHP exist for the benefit of all California residents and that provides equitable access and does not exclude users who do not live in immediate or close proximity to the parks.
 This includes providing adequate public access to all areas of the parks and not favoring access of adjacent property owners.
-Where possible, provide parks access and connection to public transit. - Provide a road and trail system that promotes and enhances public enjoyment and appreciation of the parks' natural, cultural, and scenic resources. - Provide a road and trail system that considers appropriate linkages with the trail systems of adjacent jurisdictions and neighborhoods and is an integral part of a regional trail system. - Provide a road and trail system which encourages and supports alternative modes of transportation to and within the parks.
+Where possible, provide trail access and connections to public transit. - Provide a road and trail system that promotes and enhances public enjoyment and appreciation of the parks' natural, cultural, and scenic resources.

-- Provide adequate staffing to properly maintain, plan, budget, design, and construct the Folsom parks roads and trails system. - Expand opportunities for ADA-compliant trails and facilities. - Evaluate the need for seasonal, wet-weather closures on trails and unpaved roads to protect against damage by vehicles and trail use. - Research, locate, and record a web of linear features in the Folsom parks, including historic ditches and roads and trails.
-Cultural resources like ditches and tailings, which are not eligible for National Register of Historic Places, could be used for trail routes or other compatible uses. - If invasive plant species or other concerns warrant, park managers should consider management actions to restrict the introduction of (contaminated) horse feces, such as the required use of weed-free feed for stock or feces collection devices such as "bun bags" on short trails. - Conduct periodic user surveys and trail counts to assess level of trail use, type and pattern of trail use, and user preference and satisfaction.
+- Provide a road and trail system that considers appropriate linkages with the trail systems of adjacent jurisdictions and neighborhoods and is an integral part of a regional trail system. - Provide a road and trail system which encourages and supports alternative modes of transportation to and within the parks. - Provide adequate staffing to properly maintain, plan, budget for, design, and construct the Folsom parks road and trail systems. - Expand opportunities for ADA-compliant trails and facilities. - Evaluate the need for seasonal, wet-weather closures on trails and unpaved roads to protect against damage by vehicles and trail use. - Research, locate, and record a web of linear features in the Folsom parks, including historic ditches and roads and trails.
+Cultural resources like ditches and tailings, which are not eligible for National Register of Historic Places, could be used for trail routes or other compatible uses. - If invasive plant species or other concerns warrant, park managers should consider management actions to restrict the introduction of (contaminated) horse feces, such as the required use of weed-free feed for stock or feces collection devices such as "bun bags" on short trails. - Conduct periodic user surveys and trail counts to assess levels of trail use, types and patterns of trail use, and user preferences and satisfaction. - Take an adaptive approach to formulating trail use policies in response to rapidly evolving ebike technologies and other emerging electric-powered and electric-assisted recreational devices.
+Such policies shall balance high-quality trail recreation experiences with visitor safety and the protection of the parks' natural and cultural resources.